Deborah Howard, Esq., M.S.O.D., PCC

 Guiding Change Consulting President and Founder

-Deborah is a leading organizational consultant, ICF professional certified coach, certified coach supervisor, and author who previously worked as a public interest lawyer.
+Deborah is a leading organizational consultant, ICF professional certified coach, certified coach supervisor, coach mentor and author who previously worked as a public interest lawyer.
 She brings intercultural insight and a passion for social justice to her work as a change catalyst – helping leaders and their teams access their inner wisdom and tap into their creativity, passion and potential to bring about desired changes in themselves, their organizations and the world.

 Her work with organizational leaders and teams includes: